buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 * The blue septa may provide a better seal than the green septa (for higher temps).
 * The rotory vacuum oil should be changed every 6 months.
-* Replate the injection port glass liner (contains glass wool) after ~1000 injections.
+* Replace the injection port glass liner (contains glass wool) after ~1000 injections.
 	* This helps prevent the liner from fusing to the injection port.

 ***